adobe/storefront-product-listing-page/README.md

 ## Repo containing the Live Search PLP
-This repo is available as a reference implementation *only*, customizations are *not supported*, and subject to change.
+This repo is provided as a reference implementation only.
+While you’re expected to create your own customizations based on these assets, those customizations can’t be supported by Adobe.

 Best practices include:
 - forking this repo